 Note 5.1.1.- Right of Way (ROW) Permissions: The useful lives of Right of Way (ROW) Permissions as estimated by the management for the amortization is 30 years.
-The useful lives of ROW Permission inextricably linked with the pipeline networks being laid, which corresponds with the useful life of 30 years of Plant and Machinery - Pipelines network for which the Right of Way (ROW) Permission has been obtained.
-The Useful life of 30 years of the Right of Way (ROW) Permissions is dependent on the useful life of Plant and Machinery - Pipelines ie. Pipeline network of the company.
+The useful lives of ROW Permission are inextricably linked with the pipeline networks being laid, which corresponds with the useful life of 30 years of Plant and Machinery - Pipelines network for which the Right of Way (ROW) Permissions is dependent on the useful life of Plant and Machinery - Pipelines i.e. Pipeline network of the company.
 Right of Use (ROU): The company acquires the 'Right of Use' (hereinafter referred to as 'ROU') for the purpose of laying and maintenance of the underground pipeline and vests in the company and the company has the right to use the same in the manner for which it has been acquired.
 The acquisition of ROU is governed by the legal process as per the Act, the company has paid the compensation /consideration of the ROU -land determined by the competent authority under the Act and any person authorised by the company, have unrestricted right of entry and lay pipeline or do any other act necessary for the purpose of laying of pipeline.
-Note 5.1.2.-
+Note 5.1.2-